Michel de Montaigne: Related writers and influence

-The American philosopher Ralph Waldo Emerson chose "Montaigne; or, the Skeptic" as the subject of one lecture in a series titled Representative Men, which included Shakespeare and Plato.
-In "The Skeptic", Emerson said of his experience reading Montaigne that "It seemed to me as if I had myself written the book, in some former life, so sincerely it spoke to my thought and experience."
+The American philosopher Ralph Waldo Emerson chose "Montaigne; or, the Skeptic" as the subject of one lecture in a series titled Representative Men.
+Emerson said of his experience reading Montaigne that "It seemed to me as if I had myself written the book, in some former life, so sincerely it spoke to my thought and experience."
+He considers Montaigne "the frankest and honestest of all writers," and describes his Essays as "an entertaining soliloquy on every random topic that comes into his head; treating everything without ceremony, yet with masculine sense.
+There have been men with deeper insight; but, one would say, never a man with such abundance of thoughts: he is never dull, never insincere, and has the genius to make the reader care for all that he cares for."

 The German philosopher Friedrich Nietzsche evaluated Montaigne as follows: "That such a man wrote has truly augmented the joy of living on this Earth".
 The French critic Charles Augustin Sainte-Beuve advised that "to restore lucidity and proportion to our judgments, let us read every evening a page of Montaigne."
 Stefan Zweig drew inspiration from one of Montaigne's quotations for the title of his polemical essay A Conscience Against Violence.

 The American philosopher Eric Hoffer employed Montaigne in both style and thought.
 In his memoir, Truth Imagined, he said of Montaigne that "He was writing about me.
 He knew my innermost thoughts."
 The British novelist John Cowper Powys expressed admiration for Montaigne's philosophy in his books, Suspended Judgements (1916) and The Pleasures of Literature (1938).
 The American theorist Judith N. Shklar introduces her book Ordinary Vices (1984) as follows: "It is only if we step outside the divinely ruled moral universe that we can really put our minds to the common ills we inflict upon one another each day.
 That is what Montaigne did and that is why he is the hero of this book.
 In spirit he is on every one of its pages...".